chaos-eng/chaos-eng.github.io/README.md

 ## Prereqs

 * Install [hugo] so you can generate the html
-* Check out the submodule that contains a Hugo theme:
+* Check out the submodule that contains the Hugo theme:

 ```bash
 git submodule init